 Simón dice, zumba, 2 minutes of Total Physical Response – group style.
 Anything that gets them out of their seats.

-3. Create a Challenge for Your Students
+3. Create a Challenge for Your Chatty Students in Spanish Class

 Put them in small groups, pairs, or teams and challenge them with any type of World Language activity (writing, listening, dictation).
 Or challenge them to see which group can be the best listeners.
 Make a mark on a paper for anyone on the team who is talking inappropriately.
 The group that wins gets some small reward.